FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 </figure>
 ````

 The second best format is SVG.
 SVG files scale to different resolutions, produces small file sizes, and are easy to modify later.
-It is recommended to use [draw.io](https://www.drawio.com/) to produce any complex diagrams, and then export them in the SVG format using the "Include a copy of my diagram" option which allows for easy editing later.
+It is recommended to use [draw.io](https://www.drawio.com/){:target="_blank" rel="noopener"} to produce any complex diagrams, and then export them in the SVG format using the "Include a copy of my diagram" option which allows for easy editing later.

 When other options are not suitable, the preferred raster image format is JPG.